“In a couple of weeks, families and children who are on their own will have fewer options to join loved ones in safety”

 This enables families separated across Europe, who are often living alone in places like the Greek islands or Northern France, to be able to join their loved ones in the UK.

 But, from the 1 January 2021, the UK will no longer be a part of the Dublin System.
-In just a couple of weeks, families and children who are on their own, often living in dangerous and unsanitary conditions, will have far fewer options to join their loved ones in safety.
+This means that families and children who are on their own, often living in dangerous and unsanitary conditions, will have far fewer options to join their loved ones in safety.
 We fear they may feel their only way to hug and hold their family again is by making dangerous journeys to reach them.

 WE SEE THE PURE PAIN AND ANGUISH OF PEOPLE WHEN THE RULES ARE TOO LIMITED.